2005 – Mystery Spill – Ventura, CA

 If you do catch the birds please put them in a big box with air holes and a towel at the bottom.

-The International Bird Rescue Research Center (IBRRC) plays two major roles within the Oiled Wildlife Care Network (OWCN).
-First, IBRRC acts as the lead oiled bird response organization that, under the management of the OWCN, responds to most of the oil spills that affect birds, reptiles and fresh water aquatic mammals in California.
-Secondly, IBRRC is contracted to develop and teach a series of annual trainings for OWCN participants.
+International Bird Rescue (IBR) plays two major roles within the Oiled Wildlife Care Network (OWCN).
+First, Bird Rescue acts as the lead oiled bird response organization that, under the management of the OWCN, responds to most of the oil spills that affect birds, reptiles and fresh water aquatic mammals in California.
+Secondly, Bird Rescue is contracted to develop and teach a series of annual trainings for OWCN participants.
 These trainings are designed to familiarize members with concepts in oiled wildlife capture and rehabilitation.